Stephen1393/LeanMath/README.md

 # LeanMath

-A place to lear Lean 4 and MathLib
+A place to learn Lean 4 and MathLib